I agree to sign up to the newsletter and receive occasional emails from TourScanner

 There are a few ways to plan your Costa Brava day trip from Barcelona depending on what you all want to see in the region.
 Assuming you want to stop in the downtown area as well as explore the coast, here are your best solutions:

-By Car: It takes about two hours to reach Costa Brava from Barcelona.
+It takes about two hours to reach Costa Brava from Barcelona.
 The trip is adequate in a rental car if you don’t mind getting behind the wheel.
 The drive is nothing close to spectacular.

-By Bus: An even better solution is to board a shuttle bus from Barcelona to Costa Brava.
+An even better solution is to board a shuttle bus from Barcelona to Costa Brava.
 You don’t have to worry about directions.
 Book a tour and make sure you are at the pickup destination in plenty of time on the day of the departure.

-By Train: Train rides are affordable and also reduce the time between the two places.
+Train rides are affordable and also reduce the time between the two places.
 Since your time is limited on a day trip, it’s a great idea to maximize time by considering a train ride to Costa Brava.

 How long does it take to get from Barcelona to the Costa Brava?